UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ```bash
 sudo apt install ros-${ROS_DISTRO}-ur-robot-driver ros-${ROS_DISTRO}-ur-calibration
 ```

+> [!NOTE]
+> ROS 1 is end of life since End of May 2025.
+Please consider switching to ROS 2 instead.
+> The ROS noetic binary packages will not receive any updates anymore.
+Even if bugfixes are
+> commited to this repository (or other packages), they will not end up in binary packages.
+In This
+> case you can either build the packages from source (see below) or use the [ROS One project](https://github.com/ros-o).

 ## Building from source

 Before building from source make sure that you actually need to do that.
 We recommend you install the driver from its binary packages unless you want to join development and submit changes.